solaranamnesis/Das-Ausland/1881/20/5/full-text-english.md

 As far as the "closed" form is concerned, the word "closed" is supposed to indicate a specific outline consistent with the structure.
 For the "organisms" of the Tieschitz meteorites I must deny a closed form in this sense.

+The "recurring" of the same form cannot provide an argument in assessing the organic or inorganic nature of the chondrules.
+Many microscopic mineral inclusions show "closed" and "recurring" forms without supposing odds and ends of organisms in them.

 ...